 - Notice that the word limit is written at the top of the page in bold type, do you think this is important?
 If your boss asks you for a one page proposal, he will not be pleased with a two page proposal.
 Expressing your ideas completely within the word limit is an important part of getting a good mark.

 - Next to the word limit is another important phrase: “in an appropriate style”.
 An essay is typically written for a teacher or professor, so it is more formal than a letter to a friend.
 Read more about the style of an essay here.

 - One of the last phrases on the page is “use your own words as far as possible”.
 This is another important part of getting a good mark.
 Using the words which appear in the question do not show a good range of vocabulary.
 As you read the question and plan your answer, write paraphrases next to the information on the question sheet.
 This will help you avoid subconsciously using the words from the question as you write.

 Cambridge English: Advanced (CAE) Writing Part 2

 - You have a choice of tasks in Part 2.
 You will be able to choose from a range of subject matter and a number of different writing formats: a review, a letter/email, a report or a proposal.
-Check my style guides for a quick overview of the different requirements of these formats.
+Check my style guides linked below for a quick overview of the different requirements of these formats.